auroraai-bot-platform/actions/README.md

 ## Components

-`api.py` - Fetches data from Suomi.fi Finnish Service Catalogue REST API (requires correct API_KEY and CLIENT_ID)
+`api.py` - Methods used for connecting bot to the aurora REST API (requires correct API_KEY and CLIENT_ID) `classification_codes.py` - Dictionaries for codes in koodisto.fi used in aurora-ai api methods.
-`utils.py` - List of municipalities and their respective codes in Finland `actions.py` - the actual actions which contain functions available to define in botfront and use in rasa conversations
+`utils.py` - Defines fixed slot names, and contains custom action helpers.
+`actions.py` - Custom actions used in rasa conversations, and which can be called from botfront.

 ## Requirements